The Mamiya Monsters

 All models use bellows for focusing.
 The newer RZ’s have half-stop shutter speeds, but the first is full stop settings.
 I never found that a problem.
 Of course the RZ67 Pro IID has electronic coupling which accommodates digital backs, still sold by Mamiya/Leaf.
 The Mamiya RZ67 is a modular camera, with many accessories, including viewfinders, different backs for shooting 6×7, 6×6, 6×4.5, and various focusing screens.
 When you compare the negative size with a 35mm camera, it becomes obvious it’s ‘no contest’.
 You can actually view contact prints without a loupe!

 The front of an RZ67 is some really hard ABS plastic stuff.
 The RB67 was all metal.
 I suppose this was for a weight advantage.
 But I still would not drop this beast.
 Two things that I’d always worry about damaging were the humongous mirror and the exposed bellows when focusing.
 As it turned out, I never had a problem with either.
 However, the large mirror “cracking” or bellows “ripping” was always in the back of my mind.
 I guess I’m just a nervous nelly, because the reality is, this is a very well built, solid camera.
+A Hasselblad has nothing in build quality over these monsters!

 The Revolving Back